dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

  **Where to stay**
  - Central Reykjavík (AirBnB)

+Today is your chance to explore the lovely city of Reykjavík.
+There is lots to do here, and from your past week, being in a city may be something of a culture shock.

+The **Sun Voyager** sculpture, which is a cross between a ship and a scorpion is definitely one to see, and as it is on the coast, it's a great photo opportunity.
+Also the nearby Hallgrimskirkja church is magnificently imposing.

+You should also check out the bars in the area, **The Dubliner** is a good choice for some great atmosphere and liveliness, and the Irishman is more chilled out if you want a more quiet time.
+There are too many restaurants to list here but it's worth looking around and trying out whatever takes your fancy.

+{% include image.html url='/assets/iceland/reykjavik.jpg' caption='Icelandic parliamand' %}

+If you want to reflect on your journey a bit, there is a huge model of Iceland in the tourist information centre, with light up sections denoting key parts of the island.

+But this is the last day of your trip so use it as you feel is best.
+You can even drive out to the Blue Lagoon or anywhere else you feel you would like to spend more time.

+Hopefully you've had an amazing time in Iceland.
+It's definitely a a trip you'll remember forever and a beautiful country to visit.
+Hopefully this guide has been some help to you too, thanks for reading!

 *Credit to Aimee Rivers for the videos used in this post.
 [Check out her video of the same trip here](https://www.youtube.com/watch?v=3f8TPNK_-Z0)*
 <!-- Image references -->